Get Maintouch

 How long does it take for GEO optimization to show results?

 Same timeline as SEO.
-Shit takes time.
-You're building authority signals that both Google and AI systems need to recognize, which takes 3-6 months minimum.
+This takes time.
+3 to 6 months minimum to build the authority signals both Google and AI systems need to recognize.
 The good news: if you're already ranking well in traditional search, you're halfway there since AI chatbots pull from the same pool of high-ranking content.

 Can I rank in AI search without ranking well in Google first?